Rhetoric and Composition (M.A.)

 - at least two non-fiction documents (combined minimum of 15 pages, double-spaced) consisting of at least one academic research paper written for an undergraduate or graduate course

-- cover letter explaining when and for whom the submitted writing samples were written and discussing why they have been included as representative work
+- cover letter explaining when and for whom the submitted writing samples were written and discussing why they have been included as representative work.

-- three letters of recommendation
+- three letters of recommendation (Effective Fall 2025: two letters of recommendation)

 Review important information about documents.